Student work by Diomel Chaves

 Expressing narrative through virtual landscapes and gamescapes is also an important part of the role.
 Environmental Designers are visual storytellers, infusing the backdrop with story or gameplay elements.

-Role & responsibilities of an Environmental Designer in film, TV, and video games:
+Role & responsibilities of an environmental designer in film, TV, and video games:

 Environment Designers need to have a strong sense of perspective because a virtual world that is not immersive and true to reality will not work, jolt the viewer’s eye, destroy the suspension of disbelief and remove them from the story.